christiangriset/redbox/README.md

 # redbox

 Library aiding data transport to Redshift through straighforward configuration and intuitive methods (Pack and Send).

-The core functionality is the streaming of (JSON formatted) data into s3 while managing consistent file sizes and easy creation of manifests.
+The core under-the-hood functionality is the streaming of (JSON formatted) data into s3 while managing consistent file sizes and easy creation of manifests.
 The power of this library comes when pairing with an [s3-to-Redshift](https://github.com/clever/s3-to-redshift) worker.
 This enables the "Send" feature automating the kick off of an s3-To-Redshift job.